julianpoy/RecipeSage/README.md

 3. Run the migrations scripts; `docker-compose exec backend npx tsx packages/backend/src/migrate.js`
 4. That's all!
 Your localized version of recipe sage should be viewable at `localhost` on port `80`🐣

-Backend API tests can be run via `docker-compose exec backend npx nx test backend`
+Backend API tests can be run via `docker-compose run backend env NODE_ENV=test POSTGRES_LOGGING=false npx nx test backend`.